 Some suggestions included taking an energy audit in the school, creating a marketing campaign to turn off lights and implementing a "green canteen" with compost bins, a worm farm and organic waste bin, a chook yard and a small solar-powered hot water system.

-www.cg.catholic.org.au "definitely" interested in attending the university next year.
-They had enjoyed their day as a uni student, which included a DJ in the hallway and pizza for lunch.
-ABOVE: Students Claire Lennon, Rosalie lannelli and Laura Newcombe with ACU marketing and communications assistant Mrs Jessica Brodie (far left).
-The life of the Church in the Archdiocese will be depicted through Archdiocese will be depicted through the eye of a lens in a photographic exhibition set to open in Canberra this month.
+Church life in focus The life of the Church in the Archdiocese will be depicted through the eye of a lens in a photographic exhibition set to open in Canberra this month.
 "What no eye has seen..." is the theme of a display featuring the work of Canberra photographer Loui Seselja.
 Part of Vivid, the National Photography Festival, it will run from 20 August to 10 September at the Rheinberger Centre, Yarralumla.
 His work will be complemented by photographs from the pages of Catholic Voice taken by Geoff Orchison and Naomi Fallon.
 About 100 exhibitions will be on show in 50 venues around Canberra from 11 July to 12 October celebrating the role of photography in Australian life and history.
 Would you like to live in one of these beautiful villas?